 Antara is the Editor in Chief of Learning and Creativity and Consulting Editor of Silhouette Magazine.
 As a professional business journalist, Antara spent 14 years covering business stories but alongside kept alive her passion for writing on cinema.
 She writes extensively on the changing trends of music, direction and filmmaking in cinema and her articles aim to provide well-researched, complete and accurate information on the legends of cinema for the movie and music enthusiast.
 She is a seasoned editor and has edited the Blue Pencil publications Effective Parenting – A New Paradigm and Incomparable Sachin Dev Burman.
+She has contributed a chapter each in Guide, The Film: Perspectives and The Unforgettable Music of Hemant Kumar.
 Her articles have also been published in Dearcinema.com and Du-kool.com.
 She works as Editor-Creative Director of Wisitech InfoSolutions Pvt.
 Ltd, the parent company of Blue Pencil.
 She lives in New Delhi.

 Amitava Nag is an independent film scholar and critic.
 He has been writing extensively on cinema since 1999 in The Hindu, The Wire, News18.com, Outlook, CNN-IBN Live, The Statesman, Deep Focus and Himal Southasian, to name a few.
 He has also been writing and editing the film magazine, Silhouette, for seventeen years.